 Q — Do I need Xrays?
 I’m worried about radiation.

-A — At our clinic we're proud to offer new low-radiation Xrays, and the dosage of radiation is smaller than ever.
+A — At our clinic we're proud to offer state-of-the-art low-radiation Xrays, so the dosage of radiation is smaller than ever.
 There’s a lot of information that we gain from what we see on Xrays.
 In my opinion, the benefits of catching problems early before they are large enough to be visible to the naked eye, far outweigh any risks.
 A full panoramic Xray, and 4 bitewings would give you about 50 microsieverts of radiation, or about the amount of radiation you absorb from 6 days on Earth.
 How frequently you may need Xrays really depends on how well you take care of your teeth.
 For bitewings, I usually recommend every 1.5 years, and a Panoramic even less frequently.